Belly Breathing: Master Your Cycling BreathThird Coast Training

 Are you putting in the work?

 Let’s see; if you are putting in the work, I want to know if you are doing what you are doing.
-Seeing the fruits of your labor translate into improvements in the competition will motivate you to work harder, and keep you accountable to your goals.
+Seeing the fruits of your labor translate into improvements in the competition will motivate you to work harder.
+It will keep you accountable to your goals.

 Efficiency